OctopusDeploy/blog/blog/2024-05/copilot-behind-the-scenes/index.md

 ![Showing the dashboard in Copilot](show-dashboard.png)

-This shows how the Octopus extension keeps you in the flow by removing the need to switch between applications to get the information you need.
+This shows how the Octopus extension keeps you in the flow by removing the need to switch between applications to access the information you need.
 With a simple prompt you can review the state of your deployments in the same chat window you use as part of your development workflow.

 We can dig a little deeper with a prompt like `@octopus-ai-app The status "Success" is represented with the 🟢 character.
 The status "In Progress" is represented by the 🔵 character.
 Other statuses are represented with the 🔴 character.
-Show the release version, release notes, and status of the last 5 deployments for the project "Octopus Copilot Function" in the "Production" environment in the "Octopus Copilot" space in a markdown table.`:
+Show the release version, release notes, and status of the last 5 deployments for the project "<project name>" in the "<environment name>" environment in the "<space name>" space in a markdown table.`:

 ![Showing a deployment history](show-deployments.png)

 The cool thing about this prompt is that there is no special logic in the extension for mapping statuses to UTF characters or generating markdown tables.
 The ability to understand these instructions and generate the required output is inherent to the Large Language Machine (LLM) that backs the Octopus extension.

 This prompt also highlights how an AI agent improves on more traditional chatbots.
 The prompt is written in plain text rather than the fixed and often robotic instructions you have to formulate for a chatbot.
-This also means the Octopus extension has the ability to generate results far beyond the limited set of interactions that have to be hard coded into a chatbot.
+This also means the Octopus extension has the ability to generate results far beyond the limited set of interactions that have to be hard coded into a traditional chatbot.

-Here is another example leveraging the ability of an LLM to understand instructions.
-Here I have asked `@octopus-ai-app Print any URLs printed in the the last 100 lines in the deployment logs for the latest deployment for the project "Octopus Copilot Function" in the "Production" environment in the "Octopus Copilot" space for step 1`:
+The prompt `@octopus-ai-app Print any URLs printed in the the last 100 lines in the deployment logs for the latest deployment for the project "<project name>" in the "<environment name>" environment in the "<space name>" space for step 1` is another example leveraging the ability of an LLM to understand instructions:

 ![Extracting URLs from deployment logs](extract-urls.png)

 We rely on the ability of an LLM to understand what a URL is, to find URLs in the deployment logs, and to present the result in a useful format.
 Again, there is no special logic in the extension for extracting URLs.
 This ability is inherited from the underlying LLM.

-The Octopus extension is read-only at the moment.
-However, Copilot has recently introduced the ability to confirm actions that may alter an external system, such as initiating a deployment or running a runbook.
-We are exploring how to extend the Octopus extension to allow such interactions to be initiated via a chat window.

-So the benefit of the extension is that it brings Octopus to the tools you already use, keeping you in the flow by removing the need to jump between windows.
+The benefit of the extension is that it brings Octopus to the tools you already use, keeping you in the flow by removing the need to jump between windows and tools.
 It also allows you to leverage the ability of LLMs to comprehend plain text requests to generate custom reports or extract useful information.

 ## Realtime AI